mahdipatriot/backhaul/README.md

 # backhaul Installer

-This script provides a menu-driven interface to manage Waterwall configurations and services.
+This script provides a menu-driven interface to manage Backhaul configurations and services.

 ## Features
 - **Create Configuration and Service:** Set up backhaul with customizable options.